Jiahao76/useful_macro/README.md

 # Useful Excel Macro

 I collect useful excel macro here.
-Each of them is in one single xlms file.
+Each of them is in one single xlsm file.
 The following is a description of them.

 ### 1. Select and highlight the formulas in a region